tuncali/VeTeF/README.md

 # VeTeF - Vehicle Testing Framework

+New version of this framework is available as Sim-ATAV at [https://cpslab.assembla.com/spaces/sim-atav/git/source](https://cpslab.assembla.com/spaces/sim-atav/git/source)

 This is a framework (which is still in development phase) for testing autonomous vehicle control algorithms in simulation environments.

 This project is maintained by Cumhur Erkan TUNCALI who is a PhD student in Computer Engineering at Arizona State University.